therocode/thero/README.md

 * [CopyablePolymorphic](https://github.com/therocode/thero/wiki/CopyablePolymorphic) - A wrapper to store a polymorphic object as a base type in a way that ensures proper copy-mechanics
 * [ModuleSet](https://github.com/therocode/thero/wiki/ModuleSet) - A way to store polymorphic modules in a way that ensures that it is easy to access the separate instances too

+### Random

+* [RandomSelector](https://github.com/therocode/thero/wiki/RandomSelector) - A templated container for a set of values.
+On access, a random value is selected based on uniform distribution by default.
+Weights to skew the item representation can be added.

 ## Installation